 Hon.
-Acting Speaker: The issues you have raised are pertinent and I have been informed by the Deputy Speaker that he gave directive that all pending statements be mentioned and I will give him time to speak on this so as to follow up on the same.
+Acting Speaker: The issues you've raised are pertinent and I have been informed by the Deputy Speaker that he gave directive that all pending statements be mentioned and I will give him time to speak on the same so as to follow up on the same.
 Deputy Speaker?

 Hon.
 John Kamangu: Yes Mr. Speaker sir.
-I gave a ruling that tomorrow Wednesday will be the last call for all Chairpersons with pending responses on the floor.
-So let us give them time until Wednesday
+I gave a ruling that tomorrow Wednesday will be the last call for all chairpersons with pending responses on the floor.
+So let us give them time till Wednesday

 Hon.
 Acting Speaker: Alright.
-May I ask them to reinstate the report once we see how comprehensive it is going to be since the Clerk had told me that they are working on it.
+May I ask them to reinstate the report once we see how comprehensive it is going to be since the clerk had told me that they are working on it.
 Are you okay with that?

 Hon.
-Waithera Chege: I am okay with the response from Environment Committee, however the one on Culture Committee requires your directive because they called me for a sitting and I was not satisfied with the response that they gave because it involved violation of the Constitution.
-That is why I am requesting that through your indulgence you ask the Chair for Culture to extend the enquiry so that we involve more people so that we get a substantive report.
+Waithera Chege: I am okay with that on the response from Environment committee, however the one on culture committee requires your directive because they called me for a sitting and I was not satisfied with the response that they gave because it involved violation of the Constitution and that is why I am requesting that through your indulgence you ask the Chair for Culture to extend the enquiry so that we involve more people so that we get a substantive report.